 Any JAR-files to support custom extensions in the Loginapp and/or Adminapp.

-Not all JAR files may be supported, as the Microgateway may interfere with or block certain functionality when the user agent interacts with the IAM.
+➔ Only include JAR files from trusted sources and review their security implications before uploading.
+Some JAR files may not be compatible.The Microgateway may interfere with or block functionality when the user agent interacts with the IAM.

 instance.properties